You may think of kiwifruit as green, but in the wild they are found in red and yellow as well.

 In 1992, Zespri—the world leader in premium quality kiwifruit—selected one offspring plant from the breeding stock to create the the golden-fleshed berry* now known as Zespri© SunGold© Kiwifruit.
 It is available at supermarkets nationwide from May through October.

-SunGold is sweeter than a green kiwi, and tastes like a cross between a mango and a strawberry with just a hint of tanginess.
+SunGold is sweeter than a green kiwi, and tastes like a cross between a mango and a strawberry with just a hint of tangyness.
 We adore it.

 NOTE that SunGold is a proprietary strain from Zespri.
 You may find other golden kiwifruit; we can’t vouch for it.
 Look for the Zespri label.

-Like regular kiwi, SunGold offers healthy ammounts of vitamins C and E, potassium.
+Like regular kiwi, SunGold offers healthy amounts of vitamins C and E, potassium.
 Its sunny yellow sweetness boosts the nutrition and color on the plate.

 You can simply scoop it and eat it with a spoon, or peel it for just about any fruit recipe.
 A few examples: